 Ingredients (makes 30)

-- Preheat the oven to 170 °C. Line two large baking trays with baking paper.
+- Before making these Florentines, preheat the oven to 170 °C. Line two large baking trays with baking paper.

 - Place the candied peel, raisins, flaked almonds and pecan nuts in a bowl.
 Add the flour, mix well and set aside.